• Skip to main content

 Can I make braised brisket ahead of time?

 Braised brisket is one of those dishes that taste better as it sits.
 To make ahead, braise the brisket until tender, then slice and place the sliced brisket back into the sauce.
-Let the sauce come to room temperature, then chill and when ready, reheat the brisket in the sauce on the stove top.
+Let the sauce come to room temperature, then chill and when ready, reheat the brisket in the sauce on the stovetop.

-More Jewish Recipes to Try
+More Brisket Recipes to Try

 Braised beef brisket in a rich sweet and sour tomato sauce.